marsh5/fullstackopen/README.md

 # fullstackopen
-My solutions for the assignments of fullstackopen - A MOOC by the University of Helsinki.
+My solutions for the assignments of FullStackOpen, a MOOC by the University of Helsinki.